The Questers Mission Statement:

-Indiana Questers are affiliated with the international organization.
-There are 22 chapters throughout the state with members who love to learn about history, antiques and collectibles.
-Questers restore local, state, and national historical artifacts and landmarks, and have an interest in preserving their community's history.
+Indiana Questers are affiliated with the International organization.
+There are 17 Chapters throughout Indiana.
+Questers restore local, state, and national historical artifacts and landmarks, and have an interest in learning about and preserving their community's history.
+At Chapter meetings, the highlight is a program focusing on a collection, historic story or historic site, often presented by a Quester member, local collector or other expert.

 - Attending monthly educational meetings of your local chapter